dzamkov/fortify/README.md

 **So if I use a type with multiple lifetime parameters, how does the wrapper know which lifetime it "works" on?**

-All wrapped types must implement the `WithLifetime<'a>` trait, which asserts that a type has a lifetime parameter *and* allows that parameter to be swapped for something else.
-This trait can be automatically derived, in which case it will operate on the first lifetime parameter in the parameter list.
+All wrapped types must implement the `Lower<'a>` trait, which specifies how to substitute the covariant lifetime parameters in the type.
+This trait can be automatically derived, in which case it will only operate on the first lifetime parameter in the parameter list.

 **How do I create a `Fortify<T>`?**